Seagate/cortx-s3server/README.md

 ## Load balancer for S3
 We use haproxy as a load balancer, as well as have support for nginx.
-We started with nginx and moved to haproxy during Hermi release.
+We started with nginx and moved to haproxy during Cortx release.
 Haproxy listens on port 80(http)/443(https) and forwards traffic to running S3 instances.

 In case of CentOS 7: